huggingface/huggingface_hub/docs/model-repos.md

 - text: "Jens Peter Hansen kommer fra Danmark"
 ```

+We try to provide example inputs for some languages and most widget types in [this DefaultWidget.ts file](https://github.com/huggingface/huggingface_hub/blob/master/interfaces/DefaultWidget.ts).
+If we lack some examples, please open a PR updating this file to add them.
+Thanks!

 ## Can I specify which framework supports my model?

 Yes!🔥 You can specify the framework in the model card metadata section: